luxjoshyua/project-10-react-rest-api/README.md

 - Clone the repo
 - Open two terminals: one for api, one for client
 - Install dependencies for api using `$ npm install`
+- Install the database for the api using `$ npm run seed`
 - Install dependencies for client using `$ npm install`
 - Start the server for api using `$ npm start`
 - Start the server for client using `$ npm start`